 Authentications certify the official seal, signature and/ or authority of foreign officials who perform an official act with regard to a document that is to be used in the United States.
 The U.S. Embassy may authenticate documents that bear the seal of the Ministry of Foreign Affairs provided their signature is on file with this office.
 A Consular Authentication does not attest to the authenticity of the contents of a document but merely to the seal and signature of the issuing Thai government official.

-Please print and fill out the appropriate notary form before your appointment.
+Please print, organize and complete the appropriate notary form before your appointment.
 There are no public printing or copying services at the Embassy and Consulate.
-If you do not have access to the necessary technology, you may obtain a blank copy of an affidavit or passport application in the waiting room on your appointment date.
+If you do not have access to the necessary technology, you may obtain a blank copy of an affidavit in the waiting room on your appointment date.
 Use of the blank version will lengthen your check-in time.

-In order to receive notarial services from the Consular Section, please:
+In order to receive notarial services from the Consular Section you must:

 - Understand your document.
 Consular staff cannot explain the contents to you;